-The study area is basically low-income settlements in Bangkok and/or its outskirts, especially where national agencies, NGOs, and other organizations engaged in the livelihood improvement.
+The study area is in Bangkok and/or its outskirts, especially where national agencies, NGOs, and other organizations are engaged.
 To improve low-income settlements, Thailand has been conducting several projects that should be learned by other countries facing challenges in upgrading low-income settlements.
-Baan Mankong Project by CODI (Community Organization Development Institute) and Baan Eua-Arthorn Project by NHA (National Housing Authority) are two of the outstanding projects.
-On the other hand, a rich condominium can be seen next to a slum in Bangkok, one of the typical scenes of the economic disparity.
-In this project, the students can learn successful cases and remaining challenges related to improve quality of life (QOL) of the low-income settlers.
+Furthermore, Thailand is getting more aged people and their housing issue is one of the new challenges.
+Some example which you can study in this project are: Public senior housing and aging society in Thailand; Public housing and community development for low-income settlements; and other related topics.